 We recommend looking for a solution that:

-- Includes a knowledge base of centralized RFP data to use in future RFPs.
+- Includes a knowledge library of centralized RFP data to use in future RFPs

-- Allows multiple users to work on a single document at the same time, preventing version-control issues.
+- Allows users to collaborate at the same time, preventing version-control issues